 Our six areas of focus

-We've identified six areas of responsible business that matter most to us: pricing and access; global health and health security; diversity, equity and inclusion; environmental sustainability; product governance and ethical standards.
+We've identified six areas of responsible business that matter most to us: access; global health and health security; environment; diversity, equity and inclusion; ethical standards and product governance.

 GSK to invest £1 billion in infectious disease battleView article on Bloomberg